-- 13. The Internal Audit Quality Assurance and Improvement Programme ensures the work of the Internal Audit function conforms with the Public Sector Internal Audit Standards, operates in an efficient and effective manner and is adding value and continually improving Internal Audit activity.
+- 13. The Internal Audit Quality Assurance and Improvement Programme ensures the work of the Internal Audit function conforms with the Public Sector Internal Audit Standards (PSIAS), operates in an efficient and effective manner and is adding value and continually improving Internal Audit activity.
 This is achieved through internal and external assessment, monitoring, and reporting on performance. - 14.
-In November 2016 the internal audit function underwent an External Quality Assessment (EQA) which, in line with the PSIAS, must be conducted every five years by a qualified independent assessor or assessment team from outside the Council.
+In November 2016 the Internal Audit function underwent an External Quality Assessment (EQA) which, in line with the PSIAS, must be conducted every five years by a qualified independent assessor from outside the Council.
 The EQA, which covered all three councils in the shared service, confirmed the Internal Audit service complies with the Public Sector Internal Audit Standards.
-Internal review at the end of 2017/18 confirms this compliance still holds true.
+Annual internal review confirms this compliance still holds true.

 - 15. To achieve planned coverage, deliver a high standard of customer care and demonstrate effectiveness of the service, performance targets have been established based on best professional practice. - 16.
-The following service performance targets will be reported on in 2018/19:
+The following service performance targets will be reported on in 2020/21:

-Aspect of Service Performance Indicator Target Audit Plan Achievement of the annual Plan Sufficient internal audit work in order that the Chief Internal Auditor can give their annual opinion.
-Internal Audit processes Issue of draft report after closing meeting 10 working days Issue of final report after agreement with client to draft 5 working days Effective management engagement Management responses within 10 working days of draft report 10 working days Implementation of agreed audit recommendations Within agreed timescales Continuous Professional Development (CPE) Auditors maintain and improve their knowledge, skills and other competencies through directed and self-directed activities.
-40 hours of CPE activity per auditor
+Aspect of Service Performance Indicator Target Audit Plan Achievement of the annual Plan Sufficient Internal Audit work in order that the Chief Internal Auditor can give their annual opinion.
+Internal Audit processes Issue of draft report after closing meeting 10 working days Issue of final report after agreement with client to draft 5 working days Effective management engagement Management responses within 10 working days of draft report 10 working days Implementation of agreed audit recommendations Within agreed timescales Continuous Professional Development (CPD) Auditors maintain and improve their knowledge, skills and other competencies through directed and self-directed activities.
+40 hours of CPD activity per auditor